sunnymeow/SecureChatSystem/README.md

 ## What Each Class Does

-* NakovChatServer.java
+**NakovChatServer.java**

+---

 This is entry point for the program because it opens a serversocket.
-It infinitely accepts client socket connections, and add accepted clients into ServerDispatcher client list.
+It infinitely accepts client socket connections, and add accepted clients into the client list stored in ServerDispatcher class.

-* ClientInfo.java
+**ClientInfo.java**

+---

-Help server to hold information about a client.
+A simple class that helps server to hold information about a client.

-* ServerDispatcher
+**ServerDispatcher**

+---

-Has a message queue and a ClientInfo hash map.
-The message queue manages all messages sent from clients and dispatches them to desired clients socket.
-The ClientInfo hash map keeps track of all connected clients.
+This class has a message queue and a hash map structure that stores client information.
+The message queue manages all messages sent from the clients and dispatches them to desired client socket.
+The hash map keeps track of all connected, hence registered and authenticated clients.

-* ClientSender.java
+**ClientSender.java**

+---

-Proposed to send messages from server socket to the client socket.
+This class handles sending messages from server socket to the client socket.
 Outgoing messages are popped from ServerDispatcher’s message queue, then they are stored in ClientSender’s message queue.
-When ClientSender’s message queue is empty, wait for the new message to arrive.
-Once ClientSender’s message queue receives message, encrypts the messatewith server’s shared secret key and sends the ciphertext to the client socket.
+In the case that ClientSender’s message queue is empty,  ClientSender will wait for the new message to arrive.
+Once ClientSender’s message queue receives message, it encrypts the messages with server’s shared secret key and sends the ciphertext to the client socket.

-* ClientListener.java
+**ClientListener.java**

+---

-Receives client messages from client socket, decrypts it with server’s shared secret key, and add them to the message queue in ServerDispatcher.
+This class receives client messages from client socket, decrypts the messages with server’s shared secret key, and add them to the message queue in ServerDispatcher class.

-* NakovChatClient.java
+**NakovChatClient.java**

+---

-Creates client socket that connects to server socket.
-Reads messages sent from server socket, decrypts the ciphertexts with client’s shared secret key, and displays the plaintexts on standard output.
+This class creates client socket that connects to the server socket.
+It also reads messages sent from the server socket, decrypts the ciphertexts with client’s shared secret key, and displays the plaintexts on standard output.

-* Sender.java
+**Sender.java**

+---

-Reads messages from the keyboard input, encrypts them into ciphertext with client’s shared secret key, and sends them to the server socket.
+Sender class reads messages from keyboard input, encrypts them into ciphertext with client’s shared secret key, and sends them to the server socket.

-* Help.java
+**Help.java**

+---

-Contains various helper functions to make conversation more reliable and convenient.
-It can be used by both client and server.
-For example, method commandEqual is purposed to check for matching byte[] and string.
-Method findCipherSuit is dedigned to look for serverCipher within receivedCipher.
-If serverCipher not found, throw ErrorException.
+This class is a collection of various helper functions that are used by both client and server.
+For example, method "commandEqual" is used to checks whether a byte array and a string are "equal" through Base64 encoding / decoding.
+Another example might be that method "findCipherSuite" handles negotiation of cipher suites.

-* KeyExchange.java
+**KeyExchange.java**

+---

-Contains methods using ECDH to generate key pairs and construct the shared secret key.
+This class contains methods that implement ECDH key exchange algorithm to generate key pairs and construct the shared secret key.

-* Encryption.java
+**Encryption.java**

+---

-Used either AES/CBC or AES/GCM mode cipher to encrypt and decrypt messages.
+This class uses symmetric cipher algorithm AES, with either CBC or GCM mode, to encrypt and decrypt messages.
+Shared secret key used by AES algorithm comes from ECDH key exchange.

-* ErrorException.java

-used to catch errors.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+**ErrorException.java**

+---

+This class handles all exceptions that were thrown.

 ## Authors

 * **(c) Svetlin Nakov, 2002** - *Initial work* - [Nakov Chat Server](http://www.nakov.com)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/sunnymeow/SecureChatSystem/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments